How to find support if you have lost someone to suicide

 What if I am experiencing suicidal thoughts?

 When someone experiences the trauma of losing someone to suicide, it can cause them to experience their own suicidal thoughts.
-If you are feeling overwhelmed and having thoughts of suicide, there are things you can do to manage and overcome them.
+If you are feeling overwhelmed and having thoughts of suicide, there are things you can do to manage and overcome these thoughts.
 There is help and support available, you don’t have to deal with suicidal thoughts on your own.
 Some people find it helpful to talk to someone they trust about what they’re experiencing.
-If you would prefer not to talk to friends or family, there are people out there that want to help support you through this.
-There are a range of support services across Ireland that help people who are thinking of suicide.
-The pain of losing someone can sometimes be so intense that you feel like you can’t survive but know that you can survive, and the right support can help.
+If you would prefer not to talk to friends or family, there are a range of support services across Ireland that help people who are thinking of suicide.
+The pain of losing someone can sometimes be so intense that you feel like you can’t survive, but know that you can survive, and the right support can make a big difference.

 Feeling overwhelmed and want to talk to someone?